logseq/docs/db-version.md

 ## Tables

 A table displays a group of nodes as rows and a node's properties as columns.
 A table behaves like a spreadsheet as table cells are editable by default.
 A node has the following special columns which are available by default: `Name`, `Created At` and `Updated At`.
 Tables have the following features:
-* Sort rows by any column, ascending or descending.
+* Sort rows by multiples columns, sorting each by ascending or descending.
+Click on the sort icon to remove a sorting.
 * Filter rows by multiple columns by clicking on the filter icon.
+  * Multiple filters can be applied.
+By default, only rows that match all filters display (AND the filters).
+To match on any filter (OR filters), change the dropdown on the right to `Match any filter`.
-For columns with a specific property type e.g. :number and :date, there are specific filters for that type.
+  * For columns with a specific property type e.g. :number and :date, there are specific filters for that type.
-* Hide columns by clicking on the three dots menu and selecting `Columns visibility`.
+* Group rows by a column by clicking on the three dots menu and selecting `Group by`.
-* Drag columns to sort their order.
+  * Rows can be grouped by all property types except `DateTime`.
+  * While each group is displayed as a different table, they all obey the same column configurations.
 * Switch between `Table View`, `List View` or `Gallery View` by selecting one in the table's header.
 The `List View` displays nodes in an outliner with nodes grouped by pages.
 The `Gallery View` is useful for viewing blocks as square tiles, especially for assets.
-* Resize columns by dragging the resize handle at a column header's border.
 * Click on the magnifying glass icon to live search a table.
 This is the only feature that doesn't persist when switching away from a table.
 * Click `+ New` at the bottom of a table to create a new block.
 If in a property or tags table, the newly created block will be associated with the respective property or tag.
+* Columns can be configured in a number of ways:
+  * Hide columns by clicking on the three dots menu and selecting `Columns visibility`.
+  * Drag columns to sort their order.
+  * Pin column(s) to ensure they appear first.
+  * Resize columns by dragging the resize handle at a column header's border.

 A powerful new feature of tables is the ability to create a table view.
 This is currently enabled for tag pages.
 To use it, click the `+` icon in the upper left to create a new tab in the table.
 Click on the tab's header to rename or delete this new view.
 Within this view, all of the above persisting features will save!